Juwilson24/Juwilson24.github.io/index.md

 ---

 ## Career Objectives
+I want to start my own investment firm where I would invest in Real Estate and stocks.
+- In relation to stocks I make trades using technicical indicatiors such as simple-moving averages, RSI, and support/resistance levels to trade options and stocks themselves.
+---

+## Hobbies

 I am a very active person.
 I love playing sports and engaging in outdoor activities such as playing basketball, working out, or going hiking.
 I love listening to music, cooking, and watching shows/movies my favorite being Game of Thrones.

----

-## Hobbies

-Maybe include a little about these, especially if they are the kinds of things that work well in interviews.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>